bastiensoucasse/pfe/README.md

 ### Building from Source

+#### Dependencies

+You must install the extensions for 3D Slicer _SlicerElastix_ and _ParallelProcessing_ to use CustomRegistration.
+First, head over to the _Extension Manager_ module.
+Search for these two extensions and install them.
+You must restart 3D Slicer for the installation to complete.

 #### 3D Slicer Developer Mode

 Activate the developer mode in 3D Slicer if not already done.
 You can achieve this by going into the _Application Settings_ (in the _Edit_ menu).
 Under _Developer_, check _Enable developer mode_ and restart the software.